jakedaly97/DataAnalyticsProject/README.md

 ## Get Help

 For assistance, users can refer to the comments within the project, providing insights into the written code.
 Additional clarification can be found in the Python documentation available at https://docs.python.org/3/, or through numerous tutorials on Python, accessible on the W3Schools website at https://www.w3schools.com/python/default.asp.
+For further assistance, users can contact fellow project contributors.
+Additionally, the Palmer penguins dataset is widely used by data analysts to learn the fundamental tools of data analysis, other projects using the dataset can be found online.

 ## Contributions